Meet Our Team

 Hannah Lukas, PsyD

-Hannah is a post-doctoral fellow at ECAS.
+Hannah is a licensed psychologist at ECAS.
 She earned her Psy.D. from Xavier University and completed her predoctoral internship at Purdue University’s Counseling and Psychological Services Center.

 Throughout her training and practice, she has focused on assisting clients through the use of Cognitive-Behavioral Therapy (CBT), Exposure and Response Prevention, and Acceptance and Commitment Therapy (ACT).
 In her work, she helps her clients identify their values and take steps toward living lives that are meaningful to them.
 She is sensitive to the role clients’ intersecting identities play in their lives and works to gain an understanding of each client’s unique culture and experiences.
 She is dedicated to validating experiences of racism, and discrimination, and providing an affirmative space for LGBTQ+ individuals.